revilowaldow/BITC/Sessions/2023/09 10 - Session 8.md

 Elder is 130
 Tell the elder if ever going north of the crimson keep, might know someone who knows about Aru's parents/the blue dragon

 Dragons have been becoming shape-changers due to inability to maintain form in low magic context.
+Their increased malleability also allows their colouration to shift

 ![[WisteriaDocked.png]]